Omar8345/recode/APPWRITE_SETUP.md

 1. Check the browser console for errors
 2. Check Appwrite logs in the Console
 3. Verify all IDs and secrets are correct
-4. Make sure your GitHub OAuth app is active